SAP-samples/sap-tech-bytes/draftposts/login.md

 There's a lot to unpack here.
 Briefly:

-* the version of the client is confirmed (2.8.0)
+* the version of the client (that we downloaded last time) is confirmed as 2.8.0
-* there's a well-defined structure to the command syntax
+* the "Usage" shows that there's a well-defined structure to the command syntax
-* we connect to a server via a URL
+* we connect to a btp CLI server via a URL
-* we're not logged in
+* we're not currently logged in
 * configuration is stored locally in a JSON file

 ## Logging in